Riverside (band): Voices in My Head and Second Life Syndrome

 Following their 2003 debut Out of Myself and the success that followed in 2004, the band began working on an EP entitled Voices in My Head which was at first a release exclusive to Poland through the label Mystic Production.
 The quartet from Poland performed their first foreign gig at the Progpower festival in the Dutch city of Baarlo.
 The band were taken in by major prog label Inside Out, releasing Second Life Syndrome in late October 2005.
-The album was a massive success, expanding the scope of the band's reach even further than Out of Myself.
+The album was a success, expanding the scope of the band's reach even further than Out of Myself.
 The album holds a formidable spot as number 62 on Prog Archives top 100 prog albums as well as the number one rated album of 2005.
 In 2006, Voices in My Head, the EP originally released in Poland only, was re-released under the InsideOut label, now revamped with the inclusion of three high quality live tracks off the Out of Myself album.
 In addition, the band played their first overseas show at NEARfest in Bethlehem, Pennsylvania on 24 June 2006.
-Soon after, the band would begin writing for its third full-length album and final instalment in the Reality Dream Series.
+Soon after, the band would begin writing for its third album and final instalment in the Reality Dream Series.